 This is a somewhat more controversial end of the stock photography game.
 Microstock libraries around twenty years ago offering limited license photos at bargain basement prices.
 Photographers would see as little as 20c per sale of a photo, compared to hundreds (or even thousands) at a traditional agency.

-I had portfolios with microstock agencies early on in my career and made a few thousand, but eventually I took advice from some friends and moved entirely to the more traditional stock agencies where I make more money than I ever did with microstock photography.
+I had portfolios with microstock agencies early on in my career and made a few thousand, but eventually I took advice from some friends and moved entirely to the more traditional stock agencies where I make more passive photography income than I ever did with microstock photography.

 That’s not to say that some photographers don’t make lots of money from microstock – there are some that do.
 And others have a healthy extra income stream that makes up their income.
 But the reality for most microstock photographers is a few dollars here and there.